PacktPublishing/Deep-Reinforcement-Learning-Hands-On/ch08/log.md

 Next actions:
 1. Improve the testing tool to take into account all orders
 2. Implement validation on some held-out prices pool (2017)

+Thing to check: get rid of position information in the state.
+As our system should just generate signals, it can do it regardless of the current state.